SarahRoseLives/simplerepo/readme.md

-Certainly!
-Here's a basic `README.md` file for your Flask application:

 # SimpleRepo - Debian Repository Generator

 SimpleRepo is a simple Python application that creates a Debian repository using Flask.
 It scans a specified directory for Debian package files (.deb), displays them in a web interface, and provides instructions on how to add the repository to `/etc/apt/sources.list`.